Klaus Mikaelson: The Originals

 In season four, Klaus is imprisoned for five years due to the events of the previous season.
 Upon his release, he must confront the emergence of the Hollow, a dark entity with intentions toward his daughter.
 Klaus teams up with his siblings to safeguard Hope, but the family discovers that the only way to defeat the Hollow is to harness its dark energy and then separate.
 Klaus makes the greatest sacrifice, opting to sever his bond with Hope by leaving New Orleans.

-"As much as I've savored the joy of tormenting you through the years, I must confess, you all mean everything to me.
-Your loyalty and your counsel, and your love, it's probably the only reason I've survived as long as I have.
-Which is why I know that long after I'm gone, you will all come together, time and time again, to take care of each other; and that is why I am not afraid for your future."

-— — Klaus on bonding with his family.

-The fifth and final season sees Klaus return to New Orleans after years apart from his daughter.
-Teenage Hope struggles with her abilities and the dangers they present.
-Klaus tries to reconnect with her while battling the Hollow's persistent hold, which aims to destroy their family.
-Ultimately, Klaus decides to sacrifice himself to break the Hollow's grip on Hope for good, with Elijah choosing to do the same.
-Through this act, Klaus's life concludes as a powerful hybrid and a redeemed father who found redemption through his love for his daughter.
+In the fifth and final season Klaus came back to New Orleans, having been away from his daughter for many years.
+As a teenager, Hope is learning how to control her powers and the risks that come with them.
+Klaus attempts to reach out to his daughter despite his efforts being thwarted by the Hollow's constant pull, which seeks to ruin their family line.
+In the end, Klaus chooses to sacrifice his life so that he can release the Hollow's power over Hope, with Elijah doing the same.